 We Didn't Burn Down The House & No One Got Sick

 The chickens came off the cookers at 2:50pm.
 They rested for about 10 minutes, then I separated them into thigh/drumstick and breast/wing portions.
-We served the chicken right out of the large aluminum foil pans that were used to transport the cooked birds into the house.
+We served the chicken right out of the aluminum foil pans that were used to transport the cooked birds into the house.

 In addition to the chicken, our host provided a wonderful menu of Aidell's grilled sausages, homemade baked beans, tossed green salad, garlic bread, and other goodies.
-For dessert, in keeping with Half Moon Bay's status as Pumpkin Capital of the World, we enjoyed freshly baked pumpkin pie.
+For dessert, in keeping with Half Moon Bay's status as Pumpkin Capital of the World, we enjoyed freshly baked pumpkin pies.

 Cam and I had great fun cooking at our friend's party.
 It required a fair amount of time and preparation on our part, but was rewarded by the pride and satisfaction we felt after successfully pulling off the event.
 We enjoyed it so much that we did it again on Memorial Day, 2000 for this same friend's retirement party.
 In fact, Cam went on to become quite proficient at "going mobile", frequently taking his WSM to various locations to cook chicken and ribs for friends.